A lot or a little?

 What parents need to know

 Parents need to know that Not So Normal Norbert is a lighthearted blend of fantasy and science fiction for reluctant readers by publishing juggernaut James Patterson.
 The mild content is fine for big kids and up.
-Tweens and middle-schoolers will especially relate to the themes about the pressure to conform vs. expression of creativity and individuality.
+Tweens and middle-schoolers will especially relate to the themes about the pressure to conform vs. the expression of creativity and individuality.
 Norbert is separated from his parents, who've disappeared, but lives with loving relatives.
 He imagines scary what-ifs like poisonous snakes, scary aliens, and fantasy creatures, but they stay firmly in his imagination.
 An adult couple kiss a couple of times and Norbert (12) gets his first kiss on the lips, but they're not described.
-There are vague romantic feelings, kissing on cheeks and foreheads, some holding hands, and hugging.
+There are vague romantic feelings, kissing on cheek and forehead, some holding hands, and hugging.
 There's no strong language but rare bodily function humor and a few uses of "butt."
 Norbert's a positive role model for leadership qualities and for learning to not let his fears get the best of him.

 What's the story?